beyond-all-reason/recoil-autohost/docker-build/README.md

 ## Files

-- `Dockerfile`: Multi-stage build configuration using Node.js 22 Alpine
+- `Dockerfile`: Multi-stage build configuration using Node.js 22 Debian-slim
 - `build.sh`: Script to build the Docker image
 - `run.sh`: Script to run the container with configurable options
 - `docker-compose.yml`: Docker Compose configuration for easy deployment
+- `docker-entrypoint.sh`: Entrypoint script for container initialization and permissions

 ## Prerequisites